7 MMA Fighters With Incredible Ape Indices

 The height among fighters in a given weight class rarely offers a significant difference, so having a very high positive ape index can be quite advantageous.
 A larger arm span can potentially create a bit of balance if facing an opponent who is significantly taller.
 Below are seven MMA fighters with incredible ape indices.
 For the purpose of this article, any positive measurement of 6" and above would be considered as being incredible.
 Also, the height and reach of the fighters are based on data provided by Wikipedia.

 7) Kevin Lee

-Kevin Lee is a young mixed martial artist who signed with the UFC in 2013 and has a very good wrestling background.
+Kevin Lee is a rising UFC star with a very good wrestling background.
 He currently competes in the lightweight division and has a height of 5'9".
 This is the average height for fighters in this weight class.